Skip to main content

 Find what you need in our searchable FAQ.

-My name is XXX.
-I am a student in your xxxx course.
-I am writing because you have received an email from the Student Access & Disability Services Office listing my approved accommodations for your course.
-I would be happy to meet with you to discuss my accommodations.
+My name is [Your Name], and I’m a student in your [Course Name] class.
+You should have received an email from the Student Access & Disability Services Office with details about my approved accommodations.

-I look forward to working together with you during this semester.
+I look forward to working with you this semester.
+Thank you for your time and support.

 Best regards,